For your information...

 |Sky||The Adventures of Abney and Teal||Topper's Tales||Tales from Fat Tulips Garden|

 Thanks for dropping in at Little Gems.
-We hope it has been a worthwhile experience and that it has brought back happy memories.
+We hope it has been a worthwhile experience and that it has brought back happy memories of a time long ago.